 Amalgam fillings are notorious for cracking teeth.
 The metal shrinks when it's cold and expands when it's hot.
 Overtime, the tooth succumbs to this intense back and forth pressure.

-Amalgam fillings are also controversial because it contains up to 50% mercury.
+Amalgam fillings are also controversial because it contains some mercury.
 Mercury is a naturally occurring, heavy metal found in air, water and soil.
-Over exposure to the metal can lead to mercury poisoning, a condition that has no known cure.
+Excessive exposure to the metal can lead to mercury poisoning, a condition that has no known cure.
 According to the World Health Organization, most people are exposed to methylmercury, an organic compound, found in the fatty tissues of some seafood.
 Amalgam fillings are stable in their hardened state.
 Removing them destabilizes the mercury, so special care must be taken to ensure particulate matter is controlled during the removal process.